DonovanZhu/Unitree_RoBoCom/README.md

 color_lower = np.array([55, 150, 140], np.uint8)
 color_upper = np.array([65, 165, 155], np.uint8)
 ```
 These numbers are lower and upper boundery of HSV color you want to detect.
+The detected HSV value should be inside this range.

 Now running Color_Detection.py to process the image.